In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 When you hover over a bar (for a specific time period), the following data is shown:

-To learn more about how the Prevented Fraud Charge is calculated, click the question mark at the top of the widget.
+at the top of the widget.
 This will take you to the Calculations section on the Information page.

 The third pre-defined widget is the table displaying recent fraud call attempts.
 It shows the latest five fraud call attempt events.
 Each fraud call attempt event includes the following details: the type of action applied, fraud type, protection method, A-number, B-number, destination name, and the date and time of detection.

-You can hover over the icon for a brief description of the detected fraud type.
+icon for a brief description of the detected fraud type.

 You can learn more about a particular event by clicking on it (you will be directed to the Fraud Call Attempt Details page, which is described in the Fraud Call Attempts module of the Monitoring module group).

-To find the information about all fraud call attempts, click on the SHOW ALL button at the bottom of the section.
+To find the information about all fraud call attempts, click on the SHOW ALL button at the bottom of the widget.
 You will be directed to the corresponding module Fraud Call Attempts (this module is described in the Monitoring module group).

 The values in each list are sorted by the number of fraudulent call attempts.